Perturbations in Quantum Cosmology: The Continuum Limit in Fourier Space: Rescaling of the physical volume and continuum limit for the modes

 We conclude by remarking that the restriction to compact spatial sections has fundamental advantages, while being compatible with the recovery of a well-defined continuum limit in Fourier space.
-This compactness ensures that the zero modes are isolated in the spectrum, allowing a distinguished treatment for them in the perturbative truncation and facilitating a way to avoid infrared divergences.\footnote{For a discussion of the infrared problems in the continuum and the possible regularization procedures, see e.g. Ref. \cite{dressed4}.}
+This compactness ensures that the zero modes are isolated in the spectrum, allowing a distinguished treatment for them in the perturbative truncation and facilitating a way to avoid infrared divergences.